[Note: Any changes from the copy handed out

 schedule:

 In addition to the readings and assignments noted below, other assignments may be given out in class.
 The instructor may modify this schedule during the semester to better meet the needs of the class.
-Some of the readings on the CAR class Web site require the special login for this course.
+Some of the readings on the CAR class website require the special login for this course.
 You will be given those login instructions at the first class session.
-The data for the Access and Excel exercises, tip sheets and most of the answer keys are also on the class Web site, and you will get instructions on how to download them.
+The data for the Access and Excel exercises, tip sheets and most of the answer keys are also on the class website, and you will get instructions on how to download them.

-Session 1 (Monday, Aug.
+Session 1 (Wednesday,

-31): Introduction to the course.
+Aug.
+29): Introduction to the course.

 to complete for next class: